gumaerc-testorg/2.086-fall-2012/content/pages/syllabus.md

 Course Delivery
 ---------------

 The course delivery includes lectures, recitations, reading assignments from the textbook _Math, Numerics, and Programming (for Mechanical Engineers)_, problem sets, quizzes, and MATLAB exercises.
-These elements are summarized in the class [calendar]({{< baseurl >}}/pages/calendar).
+These elements are summarized in the class {{% resource_link 6632ed2b-3ebf-13bf-dae4-1e31ff6dd979 "calendar" %}}.

 Lectures will comprise motivation/engineering demonstrations, blackboard review of key concepts, animations of numerical techniques, and examples of MATLAB implementations.
 The lectures will emphasize the math and numerics, but also the connection to MATLAB programming.